-Congratulations to the 2022 Summer Faculty Fellows!
+Congratulations to the 2023 Summer Faculty Fellows!

-This program provides financial support for tenure-track or tenured faculty and full-time librarians who are involved in an active program of scholarship, including the scholarship of discovery, integration, application, and teaching.
+The Summer Faculty Fellowship program, sponsored by the Office of the Provost and Office of Sponsored Projects, provides financial support for tenure-track or tenured faculty and full-time librarians who are involved in an active program of scholarship, including the scholarship of discovery, integration, application, and teaching.
 The program’s goal is to support faculty efforts to build on previous scholarly or creative endeavors or to move projects in a new direction.

 This year's recipients and the titles of their projects:

 - PJ Alaimo, PhD (College of Science & Engineering), Structural characterization of important catalysts for pharmaceutical synthesis

 - Jeff Boersema, PhD (College of Science & Engineering), Graph Algebras

 - Sarah Cate, PhD (College of Arts & Sciences), Misguided Blame: The Limitations of the School-to-Prison Pipeline Framework

 - Elizabeth Dale, PhD (College of Arts & Sciences), Defining social justice philanthropy: How young, wealthy donors give for social change

 - David Fainstein, PhD, NCSP (College of Education), Connection-Centered Community (Triple C) Tutoring

 - Janet Hayatshahi, MFA (College of Arts & Sciences), Nation of Immigrants